GreenEquations/Burden-to-Purpose-Threshold-BPT-/README.md

 The **BPT theorem** reframes collapse as a measurable imbalance between **burden** and **purpose**.
 Function persists while meaning exceeds load.
 Failure emerges not from weakness, but from insufficient justification to sustain the strain.

 \[
-\textit{Meaning sustains function ó not capacity alone.}
+\textit{Meaning sustains function ‚Äî not capacity alone.}
 \]